tcaky/m365-enable-pim-via-powershell-module/README.md

-{% note %}

-**Note:** A required module for this mudule to function as it was written is AzureADPreview.
+>**Note:** A required module for this mudule to function as it was written is AzureADPreview.
 This will no doubt change at some point to a full release, and the code will have to be updated.
+>

-There is an issue with the time windows tied to PIM roles.
+>There is an issue with the time windows tied to PIM roles.
 I have not found a way to pull back the time-boundaries associated to given PIM roles (these are something each organization can customize).
 The organization I worked for when I wrote this used only four windows (8,4,2,1 - all hours), and therefore I hard-coded those in.
 Unless your organization is using the same time bounds, this code may fail.
 I will update this module if I ever figure out how to pull back the time window associated to a given PIM role.

-{% endnote %}

 # M365 Enable-PIM-via-Powershell-module